eianlei/FillCalcWin/README.md

   - MVVM pattern is used
   - the GUI part is coded in XAML
   - code behind is C#
-- precompiled installer is available at GitHub https://github.com/eianlei/FillCalcWin/releases
+- precompiled FillCalcWin installer is available at GitHub https://github.com/eianlei/FillCalcWin/releases
+- FillCalcWin contains embedded Help file, but you can also read it from https://github.com/eianlei/FillCalcWin/blob/master/FillCalcWin/Resources/fillcalc2.rtf

 # supported platforms
 - FillCalcWin runs on all Windows platforms from Win 7 SP2 and newer